-Examples of Our Missed Diagnosis Settlements & Verdicts
+Examples Of Our Missed Diagnosis Settlements And Verdicts

 - $47.5 million settlement for a child who suffered serious injuries after physicians failed to diagnose and treat a bacterial infection.
 This was the largest reported settlement in Cook County in 2016, and one of the largest malpractice settlements in Illinois history.

 - $40 million settlement for a 12-year-old girl who suffered permanent neurologic injury after hospitalists failed to diagnose deep neck abscesses when treating mononucleosis and streptococcal infection.
 This is the largest settlement for a brain injured-minor in Illinois.

 - $18.5 million verdict for a man who suffered a stroke and left-side paralysis after his physician and an ER doctor negligently failed to diagnose subacute bacterial endocarditis.
 This was the largest medical negligence verdict in Illinois history and the largest in the nation at the time.

 - $18 million recovery in a birth injury case where attending providers failed to diagnose preeclampsia resulting in permanent brain damage to her baby.

 - $12.8 million recovery for a client who suffered injured when providers failed to diagnose compartment syndrome.

 - $9.8 million verdict over the failure to perform a spinal tap and diagnose a subarachnoid hemorrhage and aneurysm.
 At the time, this was the largest wrongful death verdict in Illinois.

 - $7.5 million settlement over the negligent failure to diagnose and treat bacterial meningitis.
 This result is the largest settlement in Lake County history, and the largest recovery in a malpractice case involving bacterial meningitis in Illinois history.